anand0xff/TudorArms/README.md

 - Replace the radiator cover
 - Re-open the shutoff valve

-### Be kind to your shut off valve
+### Be kind to your shut-off valve
-Using the shut off valve frequently wears it out.
+Using the shut-off valve frequently wears it out.
 It also loses water and steam if the packing nut comes loose.
 This is easily fixed in minutes!
 Is it rusted at the bottom like this one?
 Is your plaster damp around it?

 ![Shutoff](ShutoffRad.jpg)